aatta/node_dynamodb/README.md

 # node_dynamodb
-This project facilitates users to dynamodb partiql query using browser interface.
+This project facilitates users to run dynamodb partiql query using browser interface.